wejarrard/tf-binding/README.md

-# tf-binding
+# tf-binding Project

-This project is focused on trying to predict transcription factor binding sites using deep learning.
-The project is divided into three phases: preprocessing, pretraining, and finetuning.
-The preprocessing phase is used to generate the data for pretraining and finetuning.
-The pretraining and finetuning phases are used to pretrain the model.
+This project aims to predict transcription factor (TF) binding sites using deep learning.
+It is divided into three main phases: preprocessing, pretraining, and finetuning.

+## Preprocessing Phase

+The preprocessing phase prepares the data for both pretraining and finetuning stages.

+### Key Scripts

+Located in `src/preprocessing/`:

+- `negative_generation.py`: Generates negative samples.
+- `positive_generation.py`: Generates positive samples.
+- `filter.py`: Filters the generated data.
+- `test_negative.py`: Tests the generated negative samples.
+- `test_positive.py`: Tests the generated positive samples.

-## Pretraining
+## Pretraining Phase

+Pretraining is the initial model training phase, conducted on AWS.

+### Training Scripts

+- Single instance training: `src/sagemaker/pretrain.ipynb`
+- Distributed training: `src/sagemaker/pretrain_distributed.ipynb`

+These scripts are designed for AWS SageMaker.

+## Finetuning Phase

+Finetuning involves further training the model with specific data.

 ### Preprocessing

-Before pretraining, we need to preprocess the data.
-The preprocessing scripts are located in the `src/preprocessing/` directory.
-Here are the key scripts:

-- `src/preprocessing/negative_generation.py`: This script is used to generate negative samples.
-- `src/preprocessing/positive_generation.py`: This script is used to generate positive samples.
-- `src/preprocessing/filter.py`: This script is used to filter the generated data.
-- `src/preprocessing/test_negative.py`: This script is used to test the generated negative samples.
+TODO: Detail the preprocessing steps for finetuning.

+### AWS Setup

+To run the finetuning script:

+1. Navigate to AWS SageMaker in the `us-west-2` region.
+2. Go to the Studio tab and select "Open Studio".
+3. Locate "TFBinding" under Collaborative Spaces (check permissions if not visible).
+4. This opens a Jupyter Notebook-like UI.
+Select the folder tab.
+5. Navigate to `tf-binding/src/sagemaker/tf_finetuning.ipynb`.
+6. Run the script.
+It will initialize instances and start the training process.

+### Training Customization

+- To train a new model on a different TF, change the data source in the script.
+For example, replace `s3://tf-binding-sites/pretraining/data/AR_ATAC_broadPeak` with your specific TF data file.
+Contact Thiady for guidance on generating this file.

+### Codebase

+- All training code is located in `tf-binding/src/training`.
-- `src/preprocessing/test_positive.py`: This script is used to test the generated positive samples.
+- The current finetuning script is `tf-prediction.py`.

-### Training

-After preprocessing and pretraining, we move on to the training phase.
-The training scripts are located in the `src/training/` directory.
-Here are the key scripts:
+## TODO List

-- `src/training/pretrain.py`: This script is used for pretraining the model.
+- [ ] Write detailed README for the pretraining phase.
-- `src/training/finetune.py`: This script is used for fine-tuning the pretrained model.
+- [ ] Complete the preprocessing section in the README for finetuning.
+- [ ] Add protocols and enhance code readability.
+- [ ] Implement the option to run finetuning without pretrained weights.
-- `src/training/deepseq.py`: This script contains the DeepSeq model implementation.
+- [ ] Test the model on novel Transcription Factors (TFs).
-- `src/training/data.py`: This script is used for data handling during training.
-- `src/training/config.py`: This script contains the configuration for training.
-- `src/training/training_utils.py`: This script contains utility functions for training.

-### AWS

-Pretraining is the initial phase of training the model.
-In this project, we use the scripts located in `src/sagemaker/pretrain.ipynb` and `src/sagemaker/pretrain_distributed.ipynb` for pretraining.
-The former is used for pretraining on a single instance, while the latter is used for pretraining on multiple instances.
-The scripts are designed to be run on AWS SageMaker.
+- [ ] Attempt predictions on new cell lines.
+- [ ] Investigate and resolve issues with LNCAP.
+- [ ] Develop a model to predict multiple TFs simultaneously.
+- [ ] Create a Hugging Face space using Gradio for the project.